khushigitrepos/prog-lang-project/README.md

-# proglang
-Language created for Honors Programming Languages at the Westminster Schools.
-Spring 2022.

 This is a guide on how to use Htam.
 A symbol-based, mostly-spaceless language.
 This language was developed by Khushi Sharma in the spring of 2022 during Honors Programming Languages at The Westminster Schools.